PavelSozonov/macos-socks-proxy-tunnel-autostart/README.md

 2. Go to auto-switch section and add new rule(s)
 ```
 Condition Type: Host wildcard
-Condition Details: *.linkedin.com (or any domain which need to be served via SOCKS proxy)
+Condition Details: *.linkedin.com (or any domain that needs to be served via the SOCKS proxy)
-Profile: <your-profile-name> (name of the profile created in the first step)
+Profile: <your-profile-name> (the name of the profile created in the first step)
 ```
 3. Click `Apply changes` button
-4. Click on the plugin icon (at the plugin bar in the browser) and choose `auto-switch` mode
+4. Click on the plugin icon (in the plugin bar in the browser) and choose `auto-switch` mode